|

 Boomer set at ease and opened them to the material that they wouldn't necessarily

+associate with the singer.
 Throughout much of the set, however, Bolton tapped into the

 de rigueur.
 His song list included the usual suspects and, as he's often done, he appeared